toshiro-en-miyamoto/cpp/basics/basic_concepts.md

 Object obj5 = GetOtherValue();    // Object GetOtherValue() is prvalue
 Object obj6 = 5;                  // 5 (literal) is prvalue
 ```

-The two secondary value categories are:

-- a *glvalue* (“generalized” lvalue) is an expression whose evaluation determines the identity of an object or function;
-- an *rvalue* is a prvalue or an xvalue;

 ### Forwarding references